UDCP Student Teaching

 Urban Dual Credential Program Student Teaching

 Student Teaching is the culminating field experience in the Urban Dual Credential Program.
-It is completed during the final 2 semesters of the program where UDCP candidates apply and integrate the pedagogy they have learned in their other course work to actual classroom experience.
-The student teaching year consists of two 16-week, 6-unit assignments, half the day four-days a week and the full day one-day a week, under the guidance of a Master Teacher and a University Supervisor.
-One assignment is in the classroom of a elementary, general education Master Teacher and the other in a classroom of special education (M/M or M/S) Master Teacher.
+It is completed during the final 2 semesters of the program where UDCP candidates apply and integrate the pedagogy they have learned in their other course work to classroom experience.
+The student teaching year consists of two 16-week, 6-unit assignments under the guidance of a Mentor Teacher and a University Supervisor.
+One assignment is in the classroom of an elementary, general education Mentor Teacher and the other in a classroom of a special education (M/M or ESN) Mentor Teacher.
 At least one of the placements must be in a classroom in which the students are from a diverse cultural, linguistic, racial, ethnic, or socio-economic background, different from that of the Student Teacher.

-Student teachers also have the support of a University Supervisor who observes and conferences with the student on a regular basis, and attend a weekly seminar held by the University Supervisor at a time and place to be determined.
+Student teachers also have the support of a University Supervisor who observes and conferences with the student on a regular basis.

-All student teaching placements are made by the Office of Clinical Practice.
+All student teaching placements are made by the credential program.
 Currently all UDCP Placements are made in the Garden Grove Unified School District, Little Lake City School District or Long Beach Unified School District depending on where your cohort is placed during the semester that you begin the program.

 - Be admitted to CSULB as a matriculate student.